Call-for-Code-for-Racial-Justice/Five-Fifths-Voter/doc/SolutionFortification.md

 - User Experience Expertise
   - Design experience with improving the usability and accessibility, for users with special needs to include Elderly and Disabled
   - Responsive website design
+  - If Artificial Intelligence is integrated with this solution, it has the potential to provide this role with actionable insights and trends on both voters and candidates

 ## User Experience Goals